Orange Collective

 Why this team is the right team.
 A tax-AI product manager who has shipped at consumer scale meets a peak-load engineering lead who has shipped at game-launch scale.
 They cover both halves of the problem — the tax-vertical knowledge that turns LLMs into accurate preparers, and the systems engineering that turns prototypes into a product that survives four months at 10× load.

 Why velocity is a feature. ~$176K signed across 8 firms in 4 weeks.[5]
 100+ returns processed in the tail of the '25 season.
 Firms prepaying for extensions and '26 season usage.
 Marquee firms switching off SurePrep and CCH AutoScan citing workpaper quality.
+A year on, the curve held: hundreds of thousands in ARR across many dozens of firms, more than 25% of the return process fully automated end-to-end, and a $5.2M seed to staff the '27 season.[15]
 This is product velocity at peak-cycle speed — the only mode that matters when the next tax season is twelve weeks away.

 The long arc.
 Magnetic becomes the AI accounting OS — the system of record for how firms ingest, review, plan, and file.
 Every validated return becomes training data.
 Every new firm deepens the data flywheel.
 Every new form expands the surface area.
 The firms that survive the talent crunch are the firms running on Magnetic.